gar1t/tensorflow-workshop/src/SCRIPT.md

 And then detect:

-    $ guild run cats-faster-rcnn-resnet101:detect
+    $ guild run cats-faster-rcnn-resnet101:detect images:collected-images=RUN

+We can specify the set of images to detect using `images:collected-images` (which is a reference to the resource required by the detect operation).
+By default the latest collect operation is used.
+In this case, we want to see how the model works with our original set of images.

 ## Improve our detector with more data

-We should now have a pretty good detector, even with 10 images!
+We should now have a pretty good detector, even with a small number of images!
 But we should also have seen some problems:

 - False negatives where the object is in unseen positions or locations